dmerejkowsky/blog/content/post/0063-let-s-build-chuck-norris-part-3-a-c-wrapper.md

 # Introduction: when languages talk together

 C is kind like the lingua franca of programming languages.
 Many languages implementations are themselves *written* in C, and almost all of them know how to call C code.
-(Ofter this is called using a *Foreign Function Interface*, or FFI for short.
+Often this is called using a *Foreign Function Interface*, or FFI for short.

 Our goal with the Chuck Norris project is to use our library in a lot of various situations (such as in an iOS or Android application), so why did we not write the chucknorris library in C?